 Diagnosis of sexual dysfunction and its causes is based on history and physical examination.
 Clinicians should routinely ask about sexual dysfunction to help decrease any related stigma.
 Validated questionnaires, such as the Female Sexual Function Index (FSFI), can help facilitate this practice.

 Ideally, history is taken from both partners, interviewed separately and together; it begins by asking the woman to describe the problem in her own words and should include specific elements (see table Components of the Sexual History for Assessment of Female Sexual Dysfunction).
 Clinicians should also obtain a detailed sexual history.
 Problematic areas (eg, past negative sexual experiences, negative sexual self-image) identified at the first visit can be investigated more fully at a follow-up visit.

 Components of the Sexual History for Assessment of Female Sexual Dysfunction

-Physical examination is most important for determining causes of dyspareunia; the technique may differ slightly from that used in a routine gynecologic examination.
+Physical examination, including the pelvic examination, is done to identify any gynecologic abnormalities that may be causing sexual dysfunction; this examination can often pinpoint the location of pain.
+The technique may differ slightly from that used in a routine gynecologic examination.
 Explaining what will occur during the examination helps the woman relax and should be continued throughout the examination.
-The woman should be asked whether she wants to sit up and view her genitals in a mirror during the examination; doing so may impart a sense of control.
+The examiner may ask the woman whether she wants to sit up and view her genitals in a mirror during the examination; doing so may impart a sense of control.